Trinity Health (Minot, North Dakota): Facilities

 Trinity Health facilities include three hospitals, medical laboratories, medical equipment, eyecare, walk-in clinics, long-term care, pharmacies, physician services/care providers, community clinics, and wellness centers.

 Expansion

-In January 2009, it opened its CancerCare Cottage, a building which accommodations for cancer patients and their caregivers while they are receiving treatment at Trinity Health's CancerCare Center.
+In January 2009, it opened its CancerCare Cottage, a building which provides accommodations for cancer patients and their caregivers while they are receiving treatment at Trinity Health's CancerCare Center.

 In April 2008, it was reportedly considering building a medical park.
 In January 2009, it bought 50 acre of land southwest Minot for a new hospital and medical park.
 On October 31, 2016, Trinity officially sought rezoning of the land for the expansion from agricultural to general commercial usage.
 In November 2016, it was reported that Trinity planned to offer $430 million in bonds to fund their expansion and to pay off previously issued bonds.
 In January 2017, Trinity chose TEG Architects of Jeffersonville, Indiana to design and coordinate the construction of their new expansion.